- Longevity Spinach: What It Is and How To Grow It - March 4, 2024

 Cooking with asparagus beans

 Yardlong beans can be used in the same way as green beans.
 They have a denser texture compared to snap beans, which makes them perfect for blanching, sautéing, grilling, deep-frying in tempura-style batter, using in stir-fries, curries, soups, and even pickling.

-For an authentic taste, we recommend pairing them with bean paste or shrimp paste, soy sauce, miso, Chinese kale and broccoli, or the ultimate Asian flavor combo of garlic, ginger and hot chillies.
+For an authentic taste, we recommend pairing them with bean paste or shrimp paste, soy sauce, miso, Chinese kale (Gai Lan) and broccoli, or the ultimate Asian flavor combo of garlic, ginger, and hot chilies.

 To cook with asparagus beans, cut them to your preferred size.
 The best way to enjoy them is by cooking them in oil.
 Avoid cooking in water for too long: unlike green beans, they will become soggy if boiled for too long, losing their unique taste and texture.